Cawaale256/whatsapp-ai-concierge/README.md

 A conversational AI platform that helps travelers plan and manage their trips via WhatsApp.
 Built with Django, LangChain, and GPT-4o, this concierge system delivers personalized itinerary suggestions, destination insights, and real-time support.

+## User Stories

+- As a traveller, I want to ask the AI concierge questions via WhatsApp so that I can receive instant responses about destinations, transportation, and accommodations.
+- As a frequent traveller, I want the AI concierge to remember my preferences and past interactions so that I receive personalized recommendations for my next trip.
+- As a developer building my portfolio, I want to simulate how a business owner could integrate tourism services with the AI concierge via WhatsApp so that I can showcase automated customer support capabilities.
+- As a user, I want my conversation history to be securely stored so that I can revisit past interactions without losing important travel information.

 ## Features

 - WhatsApp integration via Twilio Webhook